LGBTQ+ single parents

 It’s worth trying to engage with your child’s school about any concerns you have about bullying.
 Some run classes specifically on how to tackle prejudice and discrimination.
 A number of organisations that can help with these issues include Stonewall, Diversity Role Models, and Schools Out.

-LGBT+ parenting literature
+LGBTQ+ parenting literature

 Flexible working involves asking your employer to change or reduce your working hours so that they fit better with other commitments, including childcare commitments and other needs as a parent.
 Any employee who has been working for the same employer for 26 weeks or more can ask for these changes.
 You can read more about this on our flexible working page and on the Working Families website.

-Single parents and LGBT+ parents can find it difficult to discuss their parenting needs with their employer, worrying that they will be treated differently.
+Single parents and LGBTQ+ parents can find it difficult to discuss their parenting needs with their employer, worrying that they will be treated differently.
 However, you have the same rights as any other parent and your employer has to take your request under consideration.
 Additionally, if you feel you cannot speak about your parenting needs at work while heterosexual employees can, this could be a form of discrimination.

 Discrimination is divided into four broad types under the act – click below to find out more about each type.
-You can find out more about workplace discrimination from Citizen’s Advice, or specifically about discrimination against LGBT+ people on Stonewall’s website.
+You can find out more about workplace discrimination from Citizen’s Advice, or specifically about discrimination against LGBTQ+ people on Stonewall’s website.

 Indirect discrimination is when a workplace policy or practice is applied to everyone, but leaves a particular group at a disadvantage because of their needs.